 We're a diverse bunch and as a charity we recognise and respect the value of everyone.

 We've recently been awarded a One Star Accreditation status by Best Companies.
-And this year we were named 66th in the top 100 large organisations in Best Companies' list of Best Large Organisations to Work For in London.
+And, in 2021, we were named 66th in the top 100 large organisations in Best Companies' list of Best Large Organisations to Work For in London.

 We're delighted to have also been rated the 28th in the top 30 charities.